GizmoDevelopment/ramune/README.md

 ```

 ## 2. Set environmental variables
-Make sure that you have the environmental variables set up if you want full functionality.
+Make sure that you have the environmental variables set up if you want the website to function.
 ```sh
 mv .env.example .env
 ```